Telmooo/jpass/docs/coverage.md

 ## Features explored

 The most used notation was `@Test` which describes a normal JUnit test.
 When deemed useful, the `@BeforeEach` and `@AfterEach` notation were utilized, serving the respective methods as setup and cleanup functions, initializing a base state over which every test of that group will operate over, and cleaning up any residue left by the testing, respectively. `@BeforeAll` is also utilized to avoid trying to initialize more than once an object that is treated as a singleton in its class.
-There was also a situation were `@Nested` (and `@DisplayName`) was considered helpful as it allowed to compartmentalize some tests which required extra setup steps  from the rest of the test suite of that class.
+There was also a situation where `@Nested` (and `@DisplayName`) was considered helpful as it allowed to compartmentalize some tests which required extra setup steps from the rest of the test suite of that class.
 When it came to the tests themselves, `@ParameterizedTest` and consequently `@ValueSource`, as well as `@RepeatedTest` were JUnit annotations that are present in the developed test suite, avoiding unnecessary code repetition for almost identical tests where the input was the only difference.
 Furthermore, and although not JUnit-related, worthy of mention are: the use of the Java mocking library Mockito to easily test some exceptional branches and the development of classes for testing such as `PasswordManagerUtil` to use in the `XmlConverter` test suite.